1.1 By use of this site you agree to be bound by the terms and conditions of this agreement.

 4.3 We will make no direct contact with any of your clients unless it is agreed in advance with you.
 Our contract will always be with your firm even if, by agreement, we deal directly with your client.

-5.4 Any use of the TQ service in excess of time included within any membership, as above, will be invoiced at the rate applicable at the time of the query.
+5.2 Any use of the TQ service in excess of time included within any membership will be invoiced at the rate applicable at the time of the query.

-5.5 The time charged includes the time necessary to research and document the query and email the answer to you.
-Invoices are raised at the end of each month.
+5.3 The time charged includes the time necessary to research and document the query, discuss with you if required and email the answer to you.
+Invoices are raised once the technical query has been answered.

-5.6 For all chargeable technical queries, an invoice will be rendered directly to your firm; responsibility for payment rests with the person who raised the query.
-Where we hold a direct debit mandate, payment will be collected on or immediately after the 1st or 15th day of the month.
-In accordance with the direct debit guarantee, we will provide at least 10 days’ notice prior to collection.
+5.4 For all chargeable technical queries, an invoice will be rendered directly to your firm; responsibility for payment rests with the person who raised the query

 6.1 The advice given can only relate to the exact facts as outlined by the caller.
 No responsibility for any loss occasioned to any person acting or refraining from action as a result of the advice provided via this service can be accepted by Mercia or the consultant providing the advice.